-In basic search you search among the following:
+In basic search you search among the following metadata:

 In advanced search, you can combine several different subsearches in different fields to create a more complex search.
 Please note that you need to choose either AND or OR between all the fields defining your search.
 You can also combine several terms with OR within a field and then combine that field with another one using AND.

-In the advanced search option, you can specify which field you are searching for.
+In Advanced Search you can specify which field you are searching:

 (mouse OR rat) AND trap will return articles about mouse traps and rat traps but the search for mouse OR rat AND trap will return articles about mice together with articles about rat traps.